 - 1. Measure the distance between the projector and where you want to position the screen.
-This is the projection distance. - Refer to the table and find the closest match to your measurement in the average distance from screen column labelled "Recommended projection distance from screen in mm". - 3.
+This is the projection distance. - 2.
+Refer to the table and find the closest match to your measurement in the average distance from screen column labelled "Average".
+Check that your measured distance is between the min and max distances listed on either side of the average distance value. - 3.
 Using this value, look across that row to the left to find the corresponding screen diagonal listed in that row.
 That is the projected image size of the projector at that projection distance. - 4.
-On that same row, look across to the right column and make note of the Vertical offset value.
+On that same row, look across to the right column and make note of the "Vertical offset in mm" value.
 This will determine the final placement of the screen in relation to the horizontal plane of the projector.

-For example, if your measured projection distance was 2 m (2000 mm), the closest match in the "Recommended projection distance from screen in mm" column is 1946 mm.
-Looking across this row shows that a 12' (144") screen is required.
-If you can only obtain metric sized screens, the screen size is 3658 mm diagonally.
+For example, if your measured projection distance was 4.5 m (4500 mm), the closest match in the "Average" column is 4416 mm.
+Looking across this row shows that a 120-inch screen is required.
+If you can only obtain metric sized screens, the listed screen sizes on either side of the 120-inch screen are the 3.0 m (3000 mm) and 3.5 m (3500 mm) screens.